-- 1. School systems considering the use of alternative fuels such as bio-diesel, liquefied petroleum gas (LPG), compressed natural gas (CNG), gasoline, electric, or the purchase of alternative-fuel buses shall contact the Alabama State Department of Education, Pupil Transportation Section, Montgomery, Alabama, 36130 for information and written approval prior to initiating the bid process.
-Written requests must, at a minimum, provide the SDE with detailed specifications including the specific design, performance criteria, alternative-fuel type and safety specifications for the alternative fuel or buses. - 2.
-The guidelines contained herein shall pertain to school buses approved by the Alabama State Department of Education to operate on alternative-fuel sources. - A. Any company or individual providing alternative-fuel school buses to school systems shall provide appropriate certifications as well as maintenance, repair and trouble-shooting information and safety training for each system.
-All maintenance on alternative-fuel buses shall be performed by personnel who are certified by the appropriate regulatory agency for the alternative fuel. - B. These companies or individuals shall submit to the Alabama State Department of Education, Pupil Transportation Section, Montgomery, Alabama, 36130, documentation certifying that the requirements of this section have been met. - 3.
-The retro-fitting of existing school bus engines for alternative fuel use is prohibited. - 4.
+School systems considering the use or the purchase of alternative fuels such as biodiesel, liquefied petroleum gas (LPG), compressed natural gas (CNG), electric, or the purchase of alternative-fuel buses shall contact the Alabama State Department of Education, Pupil Transportation Section, Montgomery, Alabama, 36130 for information and written approval prior to initiating the bid process.
+Written requests must, at a minimum, provide the SDE with detailed specifications including the specific design, performance criteria, alternative-fuel type and safety specifications for the alternative fuel or buses.
+PLEASE NOTE: School systems requesting approval for the initial purchase of buses using an alternative fuel will be limited to 10% of the number of route buses.
+Additional purchases on an existing bid must also have SDE approval.
+A copy of any waiver granted shall be included in the original bid specifications and shall be presented to the SDE Inspector upon initial certification of the buses.

+- 1. The guidelines contained herein shall pertain to school buses approved by the Alabama State Department of Education to operate on alternative-fuel sources. - A. Any company or individual providing alternative-fuel school buses to school systems shall provide appropriate certifications as well as maintenance, repair and trouble-shooting information and safety training for each system.
+All maintenance on alternative-fuel buses shall be performed by personnel who are certified by the appropriate regulatory agency for the alternative fuel. - B. These companies or individuals shall submit to the Alabama State Department of Education, Pupil Transportation Section, Montgomery, Alabama, 36130, documentation certifying that the requirements of this section have been met. - 2.
+The retro-fitting of existing school bus engines for alternative fuel use is prohibited. - 3.
 Fuel blends containing used cooking oil will not be allowed.